giprocida/secret-fetch-from-Debezium/README.md

-### Understanding the Interplay of ServiceAccounts, Roles, and RoleBindings in Kubernetes ###
+### Configuring Minikube's Docker Daemon and Managing Docker Images ###

+This sections provides a practical understanding of Kubernetes resources like `ServiceAccount`, `Role`, and `RoleBinding`.
+Follow the steps to deploy the application:

 1. Configure your shell to use Minikube's Docker daemon.
-Minikube has it own Docker daemon.
+Minikube has its own Docker daemon.
 To build Docker images directly within Minikube, you need to point your shell to Minikube's Docker daemon.
 Check the Docker environment for Minikube:
 ```